maesenka/hibernate-spatial-demo/README.md

 ```

 The `filter()` function in the JPQL query is provided by the CockroachDB spatial dialect.
 Hibernate will translate this
-approximately to the following SQL query that uses the `&&` spatial operator.
+to approximately the following SQL query that uses the `&&` spatial operator:

 ```sql
 select t.*